ReactComponentKit/ListKit/README.md

 ## DataSource

-ListKit provide PlainDataSource and DiffableDataSource.
+ListKit provides PlainDataSource and DiffableDataSource.
 PlainDataSource is used for UICollectionView that uses UICollectionViewFlowLayout.
 DiffableDataSource is used for UICollectionView that uses UICollectionViewDiffableDataSource and NSDiffableDataSourceSnapshot.
 The [emoji example](https://github.com/ReactComponentKit/ListKitExamples/tree/main/ListKitExamples/ListKitExamples/EmojiExample) and [Todo example](https://github.com/ReactComponentKit/ListKitExamples/tree/main/ListKitExamples/ListKitExamples/TodoExample) use DiffableDataSource

 ### Customizing DataSource